Tuesday, 18 October 2011

 Illuminart have identified Port Adelaide as the base of an significant long term partnership with community, which began in 2009 with creative development of Harts Mill Inhabited, continued in 2010-2011 with development and presentation of Port Inhabited – precinct based narrative projection art during the Port Festival 2011.

 Illuminart wish to continue their work in the Port Adelaide region as a site not just of activity, but of community enlivenment and engagement supporting the area’s cultural life, which is where New Light Industrial comes in.

-The main reasons that Illuminart has selected Port Adelaide for ongoing partnership and development are threefold… firstly that the character of the area (heritage buildings, quiet streets with low ambient light) lends itself to a variety of forms of outdoor projection art and street based media art performance; secondly that the community of Port Adelaide have shown generous support and interest in the work of Illuminart; and thirdly that we feel that our work has the potential to contribute to the perceived image of the area, and to generate a greater support and awareness for Port Adelaide through our work.
+Illuminart have selected Port Adelaide for this community partnership and development because… firstly that the character of the area (heritage buildings, quiet streets with low ambient light) lends itself to a variety of forms of outdoor projection art and street based media art performance; secondly that the community of Port Adelaide have shown generous support and interest in the work of Illuminart; and thirdly that we feel that our work has the potential to contribute to the perceived image of the area, and to generate a support and awareness for Port Adelaide arts through our work.